Thecgroupstudio/cgroup-vsl-funnel/email-sequence-explanation.md

     <p>Thank you for our conversation today.
 I enjoyed learning about your leadership journey and am excited about the possibility of working with you at the Executive Presence Immersion at Alila Napa Valley, St. Helena, CA this July.</p>

+    <p>Based on our conversation, I believe this program would be an excellent fit for you and your goals.
+The personalized coaching, small group environment, and our proprietary <span style="color: #ff0004; font-weight: bold;">IMPACT Framework</span> are designed to help you develop the authentic executive presence that will elevate your career.</p>

     <p>As promised, here are the complete program details:</p>

     <div style="background-color: #f7f7f7; padding: 20px; margin: 25px 0; border-radius: 5px;">